 - Qantas first class from the U.S. to Australia for 70,000 Alaska miles

 - Qantas business class from the U.S. to Australia for 55,000 Alaska miles

-- Cathay Pacific first class from the U.S. to the Middle East or Africa for 70,000 Alaska miles (include a stopover in Hong Kong!)
+- Cathay Pacific first class from the U.S. to the Middle East or Africa for 70,000 Alaska miles (include a free stopover in Hong Kong!)

 - Cathay Pacific business class from the U.S. to Australia for 60,000 Alaska miles